Heagney, H. J. [Harold Jerome] (1890- )

 Crimson Tide.
 Avon, 1995.
 239 pages

 Aboard nuclear sub USS ALABAMA when orders come to launch preemptive nuclear strike.
 Is order real, a test, or a mistake?
-It's impossible to confirm, skipper wants to launch, and exec says no. Made into a movie starring Gene Hackman and Denzel Washington.
-This is the author's novelization of his screenplay.
+It's impossible to confirm, skipper wants to launch, and exec says no. The author's novelization of his screenplay.

 Attack on a Queen.
 Avon, 1997.
 368 pages